KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 practices would strive to minimize the public promotion of feature state outside the feature boundary*.

-Because some reducers may require feature-based context information, **this parameter can also be a contextCallback** - *a function that returns the reducerFn* (please refer to [injectContext()](#injectcontext) for more information).
+Because reducers may require feature-based context information, **this parameter can also be a contextCallback** - *a function that returns the reducerFn* (please refer to [injectContext()](#injectcontext) for more information).